DC Courts' Pandemic Operations Information

 - See the Committee on Admissions webpage for information about the July 2021 Uniform Bar Exam.

-The Division's Clerks Offices are processing cases remotely with limited onsite activities that include processing mail and accepting protective order payments.
+The Division's Clerk's Offices are processing cases remotely and in person with limited staff.
 Most court hearings are also taking place remotely with some hearings for criminal, domestic violence and family court matters happening partially onsite.
 Different processes are in place during the public health emergency.
 For more information, please see the Superior Court’s Notice of Clerk’s Office Operations.
 You can also click the tabs that have specific information about each division.
-If you have questions, please contact the respective divisions/offices.
+If you have questions, please contact the respective divisions / offices.

 |Auditor Master Office||202-626-3280|